JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 ### instrumentedJar
 {#tasks-instrumentedjar}

-Creates a JAR file with instrumented classes.
+Create a JAR file with instrumented classes.

 ### jarSearchableOptions
 {#tasks-jarsearchableoptions}

-Creates a JAR file with searchable options to be distributed with the plugin.
+Create a JAR file with searchable options to be distributed with the plugin.

 #### outputDir